Jayson Blair

-Jayson Thomas Blair (born March 23, 1976) is a former American journalist who worked for The New York Times.
+Jayson Thomas Blair (born March 23, 1976) is an American former journalist who worked for The New York Times.
 In May 2003, he resigned from the newspaper following the revelation of fabrication and plagiarism within his articles.

-In 2004, he published a memoir entitled Burning Down My Masters' House reflecting on his career, discussing his diagnosis of bipolar disorder following his resignation from the New York Times, and offering his perspective on race relations at the newspaper; he subsequently established a bipolar disorder support group and pursued a life-coaching career.
+In 2004, he published a memoir entitled Burning Down My Masters' House.
+He reflected on his career, discussed receiving a diagnosis of bipolar disorder following his resignation from the New York Times, and offered his perspective on race relations at the newspaper.

+He subsequently established a bipolar disorder support group and pursued a life-coaching career.

 Background

 Blair was born in Columbia, Maryland, the son of a federal executive and a schoolteacher.
 While attending the University of Maryland, College Park, he was a student journalist.
 For the 1996–1997 academic year, he was selected as the second African-American editor-in-chief of its student newspaper, The Diamondback.
 According to a 2004 article by the Baltimore Sun, "some of his fellow students opposed his selection, describing him as "an elbows-out competitor."

 After a summer interning at The New York Times in 1998, Blair was offered an extended internship there.
-He declined in order to complete more coursework for graduation, but returned to the Times in June 1999 with a year of coursework left to complete.
-That November, he was classified as an "intermediate reporter" He was later promoted to a full reporter and then to editor.
+He declined in order to complete more coursework for graduation, but returned to the Times in June 1999.
+He postponed the year of coursework needed to complete his degree.

+That November, he was classified as an "intermediate reporter" at The Times.
+He was later promoted to a full reporter.